 ““The design of crypto assets may create some practical obstacles to legal intervention, but that does not mean that crypto assets are outside the law.”

-Historically, Bitcoin and other digital currencies / assets have been widely used by criminals and criminal organisations, and various law enforcement agencies have successfully seized such Bitcoin.
-In April 2017, for instance, Surrey Police, whilst searching the home of Sergejs Teresko, found and seized a recovery phrase for Mr Teresko’s Bitcoin private key which they used to seize the 295 Bitcoin held at the associated address.
+In April 2017, Surrey Police, whilst searching the home of Sergejs Teresko, found and seized a recovery phrase for Mr Teresko’s Bitcoin private key which they used to seize the 295 Bitcoin held at the associated address.
 The seizure of Mr Teresko’s Bitcoin was sought and authorised pursuant to sections 47A – 47S of the Proceeds of Crime Act 2002.
-The Crown Prosecution Service subsequently obtained an order pursuant to section 41(7) POCA, permitting the Police to convert those Bitcoin into sterling (then totalling £1.2 million).
-However, in that case the Police were only able to covert the seized Bitcoin because they were in possession of Mr Teresko’s recovery phrase.
+The Crown Prosecution Service subsequently obtained an order pursuant to section 41(7) POCA, permitting the Police to convert those Bitcoin into sterling (then totaling £1.2 million).
+Although in this case the police were only able to convert the seized Bitcoin because they were in possession of Mr Teresko’s recovery phase.

-As a matter of equitable principle, that must be correct and those with legitimate (and no doubt many with nefarious) interests in the technology and in the development of blockchain-linked digital assets will be following the case closely.
-It could be a game-changer.
+Many with legitimate and nefarious interests in the technology and development of blockchain-linked digital assets will be following the case closely, as it could be a game-changer.

-Note - this article first appeared in Fraud Intelligence and was published 16.3.2021.
+Note - a version of this article first appeared in Fraud Intelligence and was published 16/3/2021.

 This article is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.
 If you have any queries regarding this article, please contact us.